 The NSW Health website is also a great resource, containing these FAQs and much more: https://www.health.nsw.gov.au/Infectious/alerts/Pages/coronavirus-faqs.aspx.

 Further, you can keep yourself abreast of the current status and governmental response by visiting the Latest News area of https://www.health.gov.au/.
-Rolling general news updates about COVID-19 can be seen via this www.news.com.au link.
+Rolling news updates about COVID-19 can be accessed at www.news.com.au.

 If you are undertaking COVID-19 related cleaning services, or are touching surfaces you think may be contaminated, we suggest you seek information from reputable sources.
+Either that or do the COVID-19 cleaning training mentioned above.
 This will help ensure you are using best practice methods.

 Peak bodies such as the Building Services Contractors Association of Australia are providing guidance for members to make sure they have correct training and procedures in place.